 On 24 February 2022, Russia began a military invasion of Ukraine, in a major escalation of the conflict that had begun in 2014.
 It is the largest military conflict in Europe since the Yugoslav Wars and the invasion has also caused a large refugee crisis.
-To combat the Russian invasion of Ukraine, western countries have imposed sanctions on Russia and Belarus which are designed to hurt the Russian and Belarussian economies, however, undoubtedly, the sanctions imposed on these countries will have a negative effect on the European and Estonian economies as well.
+To combat the Russian invasion of Ukraine, western countries have imposed sanctions on Russia and Belarus which are designed to hurt the Russian and Belarussian economies.
+The sanctions imposed on these countries have had a negative effect on the European and Estonian economies as well.

 Russia has been a key exporter of energy, timber and different metals and the Estonian industrial sector has used significant quantities of these commodities as an imported input in their production.
-Europe is already dealing with uncertain supply of most industrial commodities produced in Russia, Belarus and Ukraine and prices have surged.
-In Estonia, the construction, transport and agriculture sectors and food industry are feeling the effects of the conflict the most.

-All in all, Estonian linkages to the Russian and Belarusian economies have decreased and negative effects stemming from the trade embargo will have a stronger effect on individual companies than on economic activities or sectors as a whole.
-The biggest risk for Estonia is linked to the import and use of natural gas.
+Since the beginning of the war, Estonian linkages to the Russian and Belarusian economies have decreased.
+The negative effects stemming from the trade embargo have had a moderate effect on individual companies but have not been large on Estonia's economic activities or sectors as a whole.
 The resilience of the banks operating in Estonia to a break in trade with Russia and Belarus has been effective.
-Fewer than 1 per cent. of the loans issued by Estonian banks have been to businesses that are directly involved in transactions with Russian businesses.
-The extent of the indirect links of the Estonian financial sector to the Russian market are, however, hard to assess.
-The Bank of Estonia has estimated that Estonia's direct and indirect exports to Russia total around 2 per cent. of the GDP.

-As at 31 March 2022, less than 0.3 per cent. of the deposits raised by LHV were from Russian and Belarusian residents.
-As at 31 March 2022, the value of LHV's customers' financial instruments listed on the Moscow Exchange is equal to 0.12 per cent. of total value of customers' financial instruments listed on various exchanges.
-As at 31 March 2022, 3.1 per cent. of the loans issued by LHV have been to businesses that are directly involved in transactions with Russian counterparties.
+As at 31 March 2023, less than 0.1 per cent. of the deposits raised by LHV were from Russian and Belarusian residents.
+As at 31 March 2023, 1.7 per cent. of the loans issued by LHV have been to businesses that are directly involved in transactions with Russian counterparties.